RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 This list was then modified so that each name was preceeded by *schema_seed* :

+## Command:

 ```bash
 tail -n+1 Genes_Core_Al.txt | cut -f2 | perl -pe 's: :\n:g' | sort -Vu | awk '{print("schema_seed/"$1)}' > listgenes_core_100_120ca%.txt
 ```

-## Step 3: Schema Validation (Allele calling)
+## Step 3: Scheme Validation (Allele calling)

+For the validation step we selected 2759 unfinished *P. aeruginosa* genomes were publicly available in GenBank (https://www.ncbi.nlm.nih.gov/assembly) in September 2018.

+Multilocus sequence type (MLST) was determined as described above in step 1: Creating the Schema.
+New sequence types (STs) were assigned a unique internal identifier (STs ≥4000).

+Genomes that could not be assigned MLST type sequence (ST) (https://github.com/sanger-pathogens/mlst_check) were not included for the validation of the cgMLST scheme.
+Of the 2759 unfinished genomes available, it was possible to assign STs to 2686 unfinished genomes.
+A second filter was added to remove unfinished genomes that had ≥200 contigs and 502 genomes were removed.

+In the end, 73 unfinished genomes were removed due to the absence of MLST *loci* and 502 were removed because the available sequences consisted of ≥200 contigs.
+Thus, of the 2759 genomes obtained from RefSeq, 2184 genomes were used for the validation of the cgMLST scheme.

-In this step we repeat the allele calling using only the selected candidate *loci* for each of the genomes selected for validation (2184 genome drafts)
+From this we repeat the allele call using only the selected candidate *3164 loci* for each of the unfinished genomes selected for validation (2184 genome drafts) after performing the filters described above.

+## Command:

 ```bash
 chewBBACA.py AlleleCall -i GenomasValidacao210919 -g listgenes_core_100_120ca%.txt -o results --cpu 15 --ptf PAO1.trn
 ```

-This folder generated from this step **GenomasValidacao210919** has all 2184 validation draft genomes acquired from the NCBI that has ST and and they had less than 200 contigs.
+This folder generated from this step **GenomasValidacao210919** has all 2184 validation unfinished genomes acquired from the RefSeq that has ST and and they had less than 200 contigs.

 ## Step 3.1: Concatenate the allelic

-Concatenate the allelic profile matrix obtained from the creation of the scheme with the matrix obtained for the validation genomes

-To concatenate the matrix of the *loci* that defined the scheme and matrix of the loci of the validation genomes was used the following scripts:
+Concatenate the allelic profile matrix obtained from the creation of the scheme with the matrix obtained for the validation genomes.
+To concatenate the matrix of the *loci* that defined the scheme and matrix of the loci of the validation genomes was used the following command:

+## Command:

 ```bash
 # create header
 head -n 1 cgMLST_120/cgMLST.tsv > cgMLST_all.tsv
 ```

+## Command:

 ```bash
 # concatenate